lo-co/i2s-tdm-loopback-test/readme.md

 | WS     |   J27      |   2     |      8        | See above |
 | DataIn |   J27      |   1     |      11       | See above |
 | DataOut |           |         |      14       |           |

+The I2C setup uses 2.2k pull-ups to Vdd (1.8 V).
+These pull ups are not provided on the NXP eval board and the amp board has these as DNP.

 ### Register Config